Prajwal208V/PreapBytes/react/README.md

                  🦖import React from 'react';
                     import ReactDOM from 'react-dom';
-                    const ele1 = React.createElement("h1",null,"Hey Geek");
+                    const ele1 = React.createElement("h1",null,"Hey hello");
                     ReactDOM.render(ele1,document.getElementById("root"));
-                 ​ In index.js, we are creating an element with h1 args, keeping its property as null and for the children, we are passing a string “Hey Geek”.
+                 ​ we are creating an element with h1 tags, keeping its property as null and for the children, we are passing a string “Hey hello”.

    Component Elements: